Robert Townsend (actor)

+Robert Townsend (born February 6, 1957) is an American actor, director, comedian, and writer.
+During the 1980s and early-1990s, Townsend gained national exposure through his stand-up comedy routines and appearances on The Tonight Show Starring Johnny Carson.

+Townsend is best known for directing and starring in the feature films Hollywood Shuffle (1987) and The Five Heartbeats (1991).
+He is well recognized for his leading role Robert Peterson in The WB's sitcom The Parent 'Hood, the series he created and directed select episodes of ran from 1995 to 1999.

-Early life and career
+Early life, family and education

-Townsend was born in Chicago, the second of four children to Shirley (née Jenkins) and Robert Townsend.
-His mother ended up raising him and his three siblings as a single parent.
-Growing up on the city's west side, Townsend attended Austin High School; graduating in 1975.
+Townsend was born in Chicago, Illinois, the second of four children to Shirley (née Jenkins), who was of Puerto Rican descent, and Robert Townsend.
+His mother raised the children as a single parent on the city's west side.
+Townsend attended Austin High School, graduating in 1975.
 He became interested in acting as a teenager.
-During a reading of Sophocles' Oedipus Rex in high school, Townsend captured the attention of Chicago's X Bag Theatre, The Experimental Black Actors Guild.
-Townsend later auditioned for parts at Chicago's Experimental Black Actors' Guild and performed in local plays studying at the famed Second City comedy workshop for improvisation in 1974.
-Townsend had a brief uncredited role in the 1975 movie Cooley High, but says the film "changed his life" for what he perceived as its true-to-life portrayal of people like him.
+During a reading of Sophocles' Oedipus Rex in high school, Townsend captured the attention of Chicago's X-Bag Theatre, The Experimental Black Actors Guild.
+He performed and studied at the Second City comedy workshop for improvisation in 1974.

-After high school, Townsend enrolled at Illinois State University, studied a year and later moved to New York to study at the Negro Ensemble Company.
-Townsend's mother believed that he should complete his college education, but he felt that college took time away from his passion for acting, and he soon dropped out of school to pursue his acting career full-time.
+After high school, Townsend studied for a year at Illinois State University.
+Although Townsend's mother believed that he should complete his college education, he felt that college took time away from his passion for acting, so he left school to pursue his acting career full-time.
+He relocated to New York City to study at the Negro Ensemble Company.